Matilda-bit/AppReact/README.md

 Meme Generator is a single page application with two user inputs for upper and lower text and a Gen button for generating images for user-specified text.
 That's all!)
-This is my first project in React, I did it by studying it myself from a video on YouTube This web page was created solely for fun and to understand how the React works, therefore it has no value on the market.
+This is my first project in React, I did it by studying it myself from a video on YouTube This web page was created solely for fun and to understand how React works, therefore it has no value on the market.
 You can download, watch and try😊
 In this project I used JavaScript with React, the project is very simple with a local database in which links to all pictures are saved.
 Enjoy!
-This link for you with screenshot of page - https://github.com/Matilda-bit/AppReact/blob/master/meme.jpeg
+This link for you with a screenshot of the page - https://github.com/Matilda-bit/AppReact/blob/master/meme.jpeg

-## How to run Meme Generator project?
+## How to run the  Meme Generator project?

 READ ME TO KNOW THIS

-Open command prompt and go to the folder that you want to put this project – Here you need to clone my project from git.
+Open the command prompt and go to the folder that you want to put this project – Here, you need to clone my project from git.
-We have many way to do this – I show you one of them:
+We have many ways to do this – I show you one of them:
-In command prompt you run:
+In the command prompt you run:
 ### `git clone https://github.com/Matilda-bit/AppReact.git`
-Then you can open the project folder that you clone from the your framework(for example WebStorm or Studio Code) But to run you need to install npm before, so run please in command prompt:
+Then you can open the project folder that you clone from your framework(for example WebStorm or Studio Code) But before  run you need to install npm, so run please in the command prompt:
 ### `npm install` or `npm install -g npm`